LPD-EPFL/lockin/README.md

 **(We will soon cleanup the LOCKIN code further)**

 LOCKIN is a lock library that includes several lock algorithm implementations mainly in header files for ease of use.
-In particular, LOCKIN includes the `lock_in.h` header file that can be used to (i) select one of LOCKIN's lock libraries, and (ii) to overload the traditional `pthread_mutex_lock` interface.
+In particular, LOCKIN includes the `lock_in.h` header file that can be used to (i) select one of LOCKIN's lock algorithms, and (ii) to overload the traditional `pthread_mutex_lock` interface.
 Essentially, you can use LOCKIN to easily modify the pthread mutex locks in a system with practically zero effort.

-Only CLH and MCS locks have corresponding source files, thus applications that use one of these two locks must link with `liblockin.a` (`-llockin`).
+LOCKIN includes our new optimized version of pthreads mutex locks, namely MUTEXEE.
+MUTEXEE is designed to be a faster, more energy efficient variant of pthread mutexes.

+Addtionally, LOCKIN includes tests that evaluate the power consumption and the energy efficiency of locks, as well as various lock-related operations, such as spinning, sleeping (i.e., `futex` calls), and more.

 * Website             : http://lpd.epfl.ch/site/lockin